ashutosh620/ashutosh620.github.io/_pages/cv.md

 Education
 ======
 * B.Tech. in Electronics and Communication Engineering, Indian Institute of Technology Guwahati, 2015
-* Currently Ph.D Student (2016) in Computer Science and Engineering, The Ohio State University
+* Currently Ph.D.
+Student (2016) in Computer Science and Engineering, The Ohio State University

 Work experience
 ======